dneprojects/habitron/developer_doc.md

 in [`CHANGELOG.md`](CHANGELOG.md) as concise one-liners; this file keeps the full rationale and implementation detail for each release.

+## v3.4.1

+Stable for 3.4.1b1, unchanged.
+The display text path (`1E 11 01`) was confirmed
+on the Smart Controllers against a second hub; the bench's RC2 that the analysis started from turned out not to be reliably reachable on the bus, which is why nothing showed there for either command.

 ## v3.4.1b1

 ### A stored message never reached the display